 I understand Carney did not like cats, but got comfortable with the ones playing Tonto.
-Harry’s affection for Tonto was probably Carney’s best acting performance.
+He says Harry’s affection for Tonto was probably his best acting performance.
 And Carney was very shy.
 He said Ed Norton, the character he is most noted for, was his total opposite.

 Harry is invited to live with his son’s family in New Jersey, but he can see the strain he is causing in their cramped home, so he decides to build a new life for himself in California.

 Airline security wants to take Tonto from him, so he bolts from the airport and begins an impromptu odyssey by bus, car, and hitch-hiking.
 A long the way he meets a succession of odd characters that he accepts with wisdom and tolerance.
 All are metaphors for the continuing changes in life that must be accepted and, with the right attitude, can even be enjoyed.
 He stops to visit with another son and daughter who are both dealing with their own failures in life, and, poignantly, to see his first love, a once professional dancer now deep into dementia in a nursing home and confused about who he is (played by Geraldine Fitzgerald).
 In a heartbreaking scene, they share one final dance together in the nursing home’s crowded activity room.